RokasEl/simgen/docs/tutorials/zndraw_integration.md

 The modifier has three run types:

-- **Generate**: The primary function for structure generation using similarity kernels.
+- **Generate**: Generates structures using similarity kernels.
 - **Hydrogenate**: Adds hydrogen atoms to the active structure.
 - **Relax**: Uses a pretrained MACE force field to relax/optimize the active structure after hydrogenation.

 Clicking "Run modifier" will perform the selected action on the active structure.
+In addition, a clickable bookmark is created at the start of each run, allowing you to easily revert to the original structure.

 #### Generation Settings

-- **Num Steps**: Controls diffusive steps taken during generation.
-Higher values result in slower generation.
+- **Num Steps**: Controls the number of integrator steps during generation.
 50 is a good starting point.
 - **Atom Number**: Can be static or determined dynamically based on the length of the guiding curve (see [Guided Generation](#guided-generation)).
 Select 'PerAngstrom' for dynamic atom number.
 - **Guiding Force Multiplier**: Adjusts how strongly atoms are attracted to the guiding point cloud.
 Default of 1 works for simple tasks.
-Increase for more complicated guiding curves.
+Increase if the generated structure is fragmented.

 #### Hydrogenate and Relax Settings